WSUCptSCapstone-F23-S24/inst-aiassistedassignmentcompletion/Sprint_report_1.md

 ### AI Team

 ### Non-AI Team
-* Production has been started on Homework assignment 1
+* Production has been started on Homework assignment 1, which involves creating a parser for the C- language using Flex and Bison.
+We learned a lot about comiplers and C- given we have never worked with either.

 ## Work Summary (Developer Facing)
 ### AI Team